tonidezman/tonidezman.github.io/_posts/2019-09-26-docker-exercises.markdown

 # this is work in progress

 I created this docker exercises to gain the muscle memory and understanding of docker commands.
 Note that these exercises are repetitive on purpose.
 You should do this exercises 3 days in a row and one more time after a week.
-Hints and answers are at the bottom of the page.
+Answers are at the bottom of the page.

+Exercises are split into three parts:
+1. Basic Docker exercises
+2. Rails specific Docker projects
+3. Docker deployment

-Docker exercises:
+# 1. Basic Docker exercises:

 x. list all available docker commands
 x.
 Show docker containers stats (CPU, Memory, Disk etc.)